EOSIO/eosio-explorer/CONTRIBUTING.md

 # Proposing a Change

-If you intend to change the public API or make any non-trivial changes to the implementation, we recommend filing an issue.
+If you intend to change the APIs or make any non-trivial changes to the implementation, we recommend filing an issue.
 This lets us reach an agreement on your proposal before you put significant effort into it.

 If you’re only fixing a bug, it’s fine to submit a pull request right away but we still recommend to file an issue detailing what you’re fixing.
 This is helpful in case we don’t accept that specific fix but want to keep track of the issue.